Pisa to Sicily 2025

 *Ascent according to my Garmin Edge 1040 which usually agrees closely with Google Earth.
 My Edge 530 usually records about 15% less climbing which is more consistent with RWGPS.
 I assume that the newer hardware is more accurate.

-I was going to be a moderately long day with a hilly section in the middle.
+It was going to be a moderately long day with a hilly section in the middle.
 I have a strong memory of the discomfort of cycling up the hill to Davos on a hot and humid afternoon on day 12 of the Venice trip.
-Consequently I was planning on a fairly early start may be prudent to accumulate as many miles as possible and try to get up the hill (top elevation 400m) before the weather got uncomfortably hot.
+Consequently I was planning on a fairly early start (breakfast time permitting) to accumulate as many miles as possible and try to get up the hill (top elevation 400m) before the weather got uncomfortably hot.
 I had identifed a potential refreshment stop in the town at the top of the hill.

 The first two hours were at a comfortable temperature but the day gradually warmed up, particularly in the strong sunshine.
 Shaded areas, which included parts of the main climb, were noticeably cooler.
 We reached the pre-identified refreshment stop in the village at the top of the climb a few minutes after 12 noon.